citusdata/citus_docs/reference/configuration.rst

 Citus enforces commutativity rules and acquires appropriate locks for modify operations in order to guarantee correctness of behavior.
 For example, it assumes that an INSERT statement commutes with another INSERT statement, but not with an UPDATE or DELETE statement.
 Similarly, it assumes that an UPDATE or DELETE statement does not commute with another UPDATE or DELETE statement.
 This means that UPDATEs and DELETEs require Citus to acquire stronger locks.

 If you have UPDATE statements that are commutative with your INSERTs or other UPDATEs, then you can relax these commutativity assumptions by setting this parameter to true.
 When this parameter is set to true, all commands are considered commutative and claim a shared lock, which can improve overall throughput.
-This parameter can be set at runtime and is effective on the master.
+This parameter can be set at runtime and is effective on the coordinator.

 citus.remote_task_check_interval (integer)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 Sets the frequency at which Citus checks for statuses of jobs managed by the task tracker executor.
 It defaults to 10ms.
-The master assigns tasks to workers, and then regularly checks with them about each task's progress.
+The coordinator assigns tasks to workers, and then regularly checks with them about each task's progress.
 This configuration value sets the time interval between two consequent checks.
-This parameter is effective on the master and can be set at runtime.
+This parameter is effective on the coordinator and can be set at runtime.

 citus.task_executor_type (enum)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$